besn0847/ethereum-app/tutorials/tutor2.md

               transactionHash: "0x6ba9804c5924027bebb3b2aec0783dc441f6e8233a28ccee0fac28462822e981"
             }

-To finish, wait for the contract to be mined and rechck the balances
+To finish, wait for the contract to be mined and recheck the balances

         >
             Contract mined!
 Address: 0x23a75fbb505099a33df24cc20e4a19207fcff751